rvirding/luerl/examples/fun/README.md

     328350
 ```

-The section shed some light on the internal library structure and working
+Let's shed some light on the internal library structure and working
 principles.

 ## Iterators